actualbudget/actual/docs/experimental/goal-templates.md

 - Number formats that use comma for the decimal separator are not supported (eg, 123,45).
 You must use 123.45.
 - Thousands separators are not supported (eg, 1,234).
 You must use 1234.
 - {SCHEDULE NAME} is defined in the **Schedules** editor.
-- By default templates do not consider avaiable funds when being applied.
-Use template priorites to not budget more than is available.
+- By default templates do not consider available funds when being applied.
+Use template priorities to not budget more than is available.
 - The `hold` flag can be added to any goal that uses the `up to` key word.
+- A single category with two templates that use `up to` is not supported.
+- If multiple templates with the same priority and are in the same category and one template uses the `up to` key word, both templates will be limited to the maximum amount specified by `up to`.

 ### Multiple Template Lines